nanselmo/notes_on_data_science_machine_learning_and_artificial_intelligence/content/python/data_structure_basics.md

-There are four: lists, truples, dictionaries, and sets
+There are four: lists, Tuples, dictionaries, and sets

 ## Lists